AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

   - A and B must be removed from O1, O2 and O3 as they will hold different colors
   - A and B are pushed on top of the priority list
 - next, A is treated
-  - its intersection with B, C is an intersection with 3 shapes
+  - its intersection with B, named C, is an intersection with 3 shapes
-  - Again C is removed from B and C and pushed to the priority list
+  - Again C is removed from B and pushed to the priority list
   - No more intersection exist between C and another polygon, regular operation will resume
 - B, D, O2 and O3 are regular or similar cases